michaelwoodworth/PREMIX/quality-control.md

 We used [kneaddata](http://huttenhower.sph.harvard.edu/kneaddata) from the Huttenhower lab for this step since it conveniently wraps trimmomatic (for read trimming) and BMTagger (for human read removal).

+For [isolate genomes](#Isolate-Genomes), we trim low-quality reads and remove barcodes/indices with trimmomatic alone.

 ---

 ## (Human) Metagenomes

+---

 ## Isolate Genomes